 While Disney World used to offer a bunch of different childcare clubs or camps, they no longer offer these, but the non-Disney owned Dolphin resort does offer Camp Dolphin.
 The Dolphin resort is located on Disney property, within walking distance to Epcot and Hollywood Studios.
 You do not need to be staying at this resort to use the service.

-- Price: $12 per child per hour.
+- Price: Starts at $50 to $85 per child per hour, depending on the program you choose.
 You can receive up to 2 hours of free childcare at Camp Dolphin if you have dinner at Shula’s Steak House, Todd English’s Bluezoo or Il Mulino New Yort Trattoria, or if you get spa services of 75 minutes or more at at Mandara Spa.

-- Meals: For $10 per kid, dinner & snack are an option.
+- Meals: Dinner is included.
 They usually serve kids favorites like hot docs, chicken fingers, burgers and mac & cheese.

 - Requirement: Kids must be potty-trained.
 No pull-ups permitted.

 - Reservations: They’re needed and space is limited.
 There may be some last minute walk-ins accepted if there’s space available.